Tuesday's Scottish Gossip

 Celtic and defender Osaze Urhoghide are still waiting to learn if Oostende wish to follow their example with Jack Hendry and make the 21-year-old a permanent signing after his successful loan spell in the Belgian top flight.
 (Daily Record)

-Bournemouth winger Siriki Dembele, who had been linked with Celtic and Rangers before his January switch from Peterborough United, believes he is destined to become teammates with his younger brother, Karamoko, with the 19-year-old midfielder's future with Celtic uncertain with his contract ending this summer.
+Bournemouth winger Siriki Dembele, who had been linked with Celtic and Rangers before his January switch from Peterborough United, believes he is destined to become teammates with his younger brother, Karamoko, with the 19-year-old midfielder's future at Celtic Park uncertain with his contract ending this summer.
 (Bournemouth Echo)

 Heart of Midlothian are hoping to finalise a deal to sign 23-year-old Australian centre-back Kye Rowles from Central Coast Mariners.
 (Edinburgh Evening News)